-If you leave your benefits deferred in ULPF, you are entitled to take your benefits when you reach your NRD.
+If you leave your benefits deferred in ULPF, you are entitled to take them when you reach your NRD.
+If you are a Pre-2004 Joiner (see key terms on page 4) you are entitled to take your deferred benefits at any time between age 60 and your NRD.